UniversitaDellaCalabria/uniAuth/documentation/contents/management_commands.rst

 MDQuery
 ^^^^^^

-This command permit us to check the availability of an saml entity in the IdP metadata store.
+This command permit us to check the availability of a saml entity in the IdP metadata store.
 The option `-f` can specify the output format, if saml2 (default) or json.

 ::